Bradley Barcola: Senior

 On 16 May 2024, Barcola received his first call-up to the France national team for UEFA Euro 2024.
 On 5 June 2024, he debuted as a substitute for Marcus Thuram at the 81st minute of a 3–0 friendly victory against Luxembourg at Stade Saint-Symphorien in Metz.
 Barcola recorded his first goal contribution for France by assisting Kylian Mbappé's goal, the third of the match.
-In the meantime, his club, Paris Saint-Germain, denied him permission to compete in the 2024 Summer Olympics on home soil, along with his teammate Warren Zaïre-Emery.
 On 25 June 2024, Barcola made his first start for France on the occasion of his Euro 2024 debut, an eventual 1–1 draw with Poland in the third group stage match.
 He made two additional appearances as a substitute in the competition: 15 minutes against Portugal in the quarter-finals, and 30 minutes against Spain in the semi-finals, which ended in a 2–1 defeat.
 Despite his limited playing time, Barcola was praised for making a "strong impression" during the tournament.

 On 6 September 2024, at the Parc des Princes, during a UEFA Nations League match against Italy, Barcola scored his first international goal just 12 seconds into the game, setting the record for the fastest goal scored by France in the past 90 years, as well as the fastest goal conceded by Italy.
 He scored his second international goal against Israel later in the next month in the same competition.

+On 14 May 2026, Barcola was selected in the 26-man squad for the 2026 FIFA World Cup.
+On 16 June 2026, he scored his first World Cup goal in France's opening victory against Senegal.
+In the round of 32 on 30 June, he scored France's second goal in a 3–0 win over Sweden.
+On 18 July, Barcola scored a goal against England in the third place playoff game, which England won by a score of 6–4.

 Style of play

-Barcola is a versatile forward, able to play on both sides of a front three or as a centre forward.
-Regarded as one of the most promising young players in world football, Barcola is a quick, talented and technically gifted winger, with good dribbling skills, vision, and explosive speed and acceleration.
-Although he is naturally right-footed, his preferred position is on the left, which allows him to beat opponents in one on one situations, cut into the centre onto his right foot, and either shoot on goal, create chances for teammates, or make attacking runs into the area.
+Barcola is a versatile forward who can play on either side of a front three or as a centre forward.
+Although naturally right-footed, he prefers playing on the left, enabling him to take on opponents one-on-one, cut inside onto his stronger foot, and either shoot, create chances for teammates, or make attacking runs into the box.

 Barcola has mentioned drawing inspiration from players like Cristiano Ronaldo and Pierre-Emerick Aubameyang; in 2020, he stated that he believes his playing style is similar to theirs.

 Personal life

 Barcola holds French and Togolese nationalities.

-His brother Malcolm is also a footballer, and plays for the Togo national team.
+He wears the number 29 professionally at club level due to his inspiration from the fictional FIFA series character Alex Hunter, who wore the number 29.
+He has worn it for Lyon, PSG and currently Liverpool.